wangyuguan/subspace_MoM/README.md

    - Generate a folder named `particles/` containing the individual particle images.

 Make sure to configure the parameters such as vol_path, snr, and defocus_ct according to your dataset and desired settings.

+The particle stack can be downloaded from https://zenodo.org/records/15815808.